-4% of the Fund's net asset value is held in cash for liquidity purposes and is hence classified as "not sustainable".
+- During the financial year 2024, 98.83% of the Fund's asset value was sustainability related.
+All of this investment is aligned with the EU Taxonomy; - 1.17% of the Fund's net asset value is held in cash for liquidity purposes and is hence classified as "not sustainable".
 Cash is accumulated through bareboat charter hire from the vessels and income is received as a result of the methanol fuel consumed onboard the vessels.
 Cash cannot be immediately reinvested or paid out by dividend, and is therefore held on account.
 The investments of the Fund that were classified as "not sustainable" are composed of cash and cash-equivalents, which are for liquidity purposes and held at a regulated financial institution.
-In 2023, all cash was held with regulated European banks on deposit and will be reinvested or paid out as dividends.
+In 2024, all cash was held with regulated European banks on deposit and will be reinvested or paid out as dividends.